levivoelz/levivoelz.github.io/services.md

   - Distributed and monolithic application architecture design
   - DevOps: deployment scripts, tools, sysadmin
 - Frontend development using JavaScript, CSS, HTML, React, and React Native
-  - Complex interactions with heavy realiance on state
+  - Complex interactions with heavy reliance on state and state changes
   - Middleware and library development
   - Offline application development
   - Background processessing and other browser leveraging strategies